andreas-benz/test/README.md

 # React boilerplate

-Contains the essence of a react component
+Contains the essence of a react component.

 ## Getting started